Salmon-crested cockatoo

 The salmon-crested cockatoo (Cacatua moluccensis), also known as the Moluccan cockatoo, is a cockatoo endemic to the Seram archipelago in eastern Indonesia.
 At a height of up to 46–52 cm and weight of up to 850 g, it is among the largest of the white cockatoos.
 The female is slightly smaller than the male on average.
-It has white-pink feathers with a definite peachy glow, a slight yellow on the underwing and underside of the tail feathers and a large retractable recumbent crest which it raises when threatened, revealing hitherto concealed bright red-orange plumes to frighten potential attackers.
-It may also be raised in excitement or in other 'emotional' displays.
+It has white-pink feathers with a definite peachy glow, a slight yellow on the underwing and underside of the tail feathers and a large retractable recumbent crest, which it raises when threatened, revealing hitherto concealed bright red-orange plumes to frighten potential attackers.
+It may also be raised in excitement or in other "emotional" displays.
 Some describe the crest as "flamingo-colored".
 It also has one of the louder calls in the parrot world and in captivity is a capable mimic.

-In the wild the salmon-crested cockatoo inhabits lowland forests below 1000 m.
-The diet consists mainly of seeds, nuts and fruit, as well as coconuts.
-There is additional evidence that they eat insects off the ground, and pet Moluccan cockatoos have tested positive for anemia if their diet does not include enough protein.
+In the wild, the salmon-crested cockatoo inhabits lowland forests below 1000 m.
+Its diet consists mainly of seeds, nuts, and fruit, as well as coconuts.
+Some additional evidence shows that they eat insects off the ground, and pet Moluccan cockatoos have tested positive for anemia if their diets do not include enough protein.

 Taxonomy

-The salmon-crested cockatoo was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+The salmon-crested cockatoo was formally described in 1788 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with parrots in the genus Psittacus and coined the binomial name Psittacus moluccensis.
 Gmelin based his description on those by earlier ornithologists.
 George Edwards had described and illustrated the cockatoo in 1751, Mathurin Jacques Brisson had described it in 1760, and the Comte de Buffon in had described and illustrated the cockatoo in 1779.
 The type locality is the Maluku Islands.
-The salmon-crested cockatoo is now one of 11 species placed in the genus Cacatua that was introduced in 1817 by Louis Jean Pierre Vieillot.
-The species is monotypic: no subspecies are recognised.
+The salmon-crested cockatoo is now one of 11 species placed in the genus Cacatua that was introduced in 1817 by Louis Pierre Vieillot.
+The species is monotypic; no subspecies are recognised.

 Distribution and habitat

-The salmon-crested cockatoo is endemic to the Seram archipelago in eastern Indonesia and has been introduced to the Hawaiian island of Oahu, where a small population has become established.
+The salmon-crested cockatoo is endemic to the Seram archipelago in eastern Indonesia, and has been introduced to the Hawai'ian island of Oahu, where a small population has become established.
 Although they have been observed in the wild in Puerto Rico, they are probably the result of escaped pets, and no reproduction has been recorded.

 Status in the wild

-The salmon-crested cockatoo is a vulnerable species, and has been listed on appendix I of CITES since 1989, which makes commercial international trade in wild-caught birds prohibited.
-Trade in captive bred birds is legal only with appropriate CITES certification.
+The salmon-crested cockatoo is an endangered species, and has been listed on appendix I of CITES since 1989, which makes commercial international trade in wild-caught birds prohibited.
+Trade in captive-bred birds is legal only with appropriate CITES certification.
 Numbers have declined due to illegal trapping for the cage-bird trade and habitat loss.
-During the height of the trapping of this species over 6,000 birds were being removed from the wild per year.
+During the height of the trapping of this species, over 6,000 birds were being removed from the wild per year.
 It has a stronghold in Manusela National Park on Seram, although even today some illegal trapping continues.